bryanofuokwu/ml-fraud-detection-pipeline/README.md

 - Real-time feature pipeline powered by Kafka + Flink
 - Batch ML aggregation using Spark
 - Airflow automates the workflow daily

-Let me know if you'd like this packaged into a GitHub repo!